opencog/atomspace/examples/rule-engine/README.md

 The first set of demos provide a basic introduction to various main features.

-* simple-deduction.scm: Example of a simple URE based crisp deduction.
+* simple-crisp.scm: Example of a simple URE based crisp deduction.

 Crisp deduction and modus ponens chainer
 ----------------------------------------